VoliJS/NestedTypes/docs/stores.md

 - Store, loading and updating itself in real time through WS.
 That's interesting.
    For that, models and collections must delegate sync to store.

+   To generalize it, store is the model/collection which handles I/O. And there is special kind of model (store), handling other stores.

+   There must be some general way of distinguishing stores from regular models.
+   Store-capable model/collection must be able to participate as member too.

+   For example:
+      // create collection store, where both model and collection is capable of saving themselves. var collection = new Model.Collection.Store();
+      collection.fetch();

-And in this sense, every model and espessialy collection now is store.
+And in this sense, every model and especially collection now is store.
 What we can do for the start - delegate I/O to the collection.
 Pair model/collection defines simplest store.